mharrisonbit/HealthKitReader/README.md

 A comprehensive React Native application for tracking and managing blood glucose readings.
 This app serves as both a standalone tracking tool and an integration point with Apple HealthKit for iOS.

+## About This Project

+This application was entirely developed using AI assistance through Cursor IDE.
+The development process involved:

+- AI-powered code generation and implementation
+- AI-assisted debugging and error resolution
+- AI-guided architectural decisions
+- AI-driven documentation and README creation

+The use of AI in development has enabled:

+- Rapid prototyping and iteration
+- Consistent code quality and style
+- Comprehensive error handling
+- Efficient implementation of complex features
+- Detailed documentation and comments

 ## Features

 - Track blood glucose readings